zotonic/zotonic/doc/ref/filters/filter_truncate.rst

 .. highlight:: django
 .. include:: meta-truncate.rst
-.. seealso:: :ref:`filter-truncate_html`
+.. seealso:: :ref:`filter-truncatechars`, :ref:`filter-truncate_html`

 Truncate a text to a maximum length.

 The text is truncated to the maximum length specified with the argument.
-The text is always truncated at a word boundary.
+The text is always truncated at a word boundary, to truncate at a character boundary use :ref:`filter-truncatechars`.
 If the truncation is not after punctuation then the unicode ellipsis `…` character is appended.

 For example::